DFC CT Projects 2020

 DFC Community Trust Football Holiday Camps

-Our football holiday camps are run with DFC Community Trust coaches in regions of Fife and Perth & Kinross.
+Exclusive DFC Community Trust Soccer Camps will run across the Tayside and Fife region.
 These camps are delivered during Easter, Summer and October holidays.
 All camps include visits from Dundee FC players, a certificate signed by the Dundee FC manager and a free match ticket to watch a Dundee FC home game.
-Please email; [email protected] to find out where and when the next block is on.

 Cammy Kerr Soccer Centres